bythealphabet/mern-boilerplate/README.md

 ## Main Goal of this Project

-This is a boilerplate project build with **MERN STACK**.
+This boilerplate project was built with **MERN STACK**.
-The main goal is to have a basic template to work on with user authentication and, state handeling with Redux.
+The main goal is to have a basic template to work on with user authentication.
 Ready to start other bigger projects.

 ### Main packages

-REACT, NODE, EXPRESS, and, MongoDB.
+REACT, NODE, EXPRESS and, MongoDB.

 ### Packages

-WEBPACK 5, Redux toolkit, Emotion storybook react-router-dom
+Webpack 5, Emotion storybook react-router-dom

 ---

+---

 ### Oct 21.

-- started project.
+- started the project.
 - added basic folders and files.
 - added storybook